matm/jQuery-File-Upload-Wiki/Frequently-Asked-Questions.md

 https://developer.mozilla.org/en-US/docs/Web/API/File#Properties

 The only thing the plugin does regarding file names is remove path information from files reported by older browsers (old IE versions) that don't support the File API.

+### Why do multiple selected files only show on start/cancel button when the *forceIframeTransport* option is set to *true*?
+If you force the use of the Iframe Transport, it is still possible to select multiple files on modern browsers.
+However, the Iframe Transport requires that all selections have to be uploaded in one request, simply because the file input is used for a standard HTML form submit to a hidden iframe and it's not possible to separate the selected files this way.

+The UI reflects this by showing only one set of start/cancel buttons for each selection to be uploaded.
+It might not be the ideal user interface for this kind of situation, but it allows to reuse the same upload templates with minimal code additions.

 ## Server-side